MatthiasOoms/NESDinoGame/README.md

 # NESDinoGame
 This is a simple recreation of the DinoGame that plays when you have no internet connection in Google Chrome.
-This recreation is made for the Messen emulator using 6502 Assembler.
+This recreation is made for the Mesen emulator using 6502 Assembler.

 ## Features
 - Horizontal sidescrolling scenery